lazzytim/thunder-rpc/README.md

 ### 🔎 Frequantly asked question

+#### ⚡ ***ThunderRPC doesn't launch ?***

+Sometimes the windows security anti-virus detect ThunderRPC as a `Trojan`.
+No worry, it is a false positive.

+To fix it, go into the Windows Security Panel and go into `Protection History`, click on the last one (check if it is ThunderRPC!) and select on `ALLOW`.

-- My custom rpc doesn't disappear when I closed the app ?
+#### ⚡ ***My custom rpc doesn't disappear when I closed the app ?***

 Sometimes it happen, to repair it, open your task manager ( CTRL+SHIFT+ESC) and search for `ThunderRPC Reworked vx.x`, right-click on it and choose `End Task`.
 It should repair your problem.
 If not you may forgot to close it into your system tray icon.

-- The RPC isn't showing on my Discord profile, why ?
+#### ⚡ ***The RPC isn't showing on my Discord profile, why ?***

 It may be multiple reason but here's the 2 most popular:

 1. You Client ID isn't correct.
 To rectify that, go to your discord app on the developer portal and copy the `Application ID`, (NOT THE BOT TOKEN!), then paste it into the `Client ID` field and make sure all the other field are filled!

 2. You send too much request to the Discord API, to rectify this, just create a new application and use this one instead!

+---

+### ❔ How to use

+1. First, you'll need to download the latest version of ThunderRPC.
+For this, go into the release page.
+2. Launch the executable, windows will maybe detect it as a threat, if so, go into the Windows Security Panel and create an exception for ThunderRPC.
+3. After launch, select the feature that you want and click on `CONNECT`.
+Your custom rich presence is now available!

 ---